cesarlgm/personal_web/content/_index.md

       text: |-

         Thank you for visiting my personal webpage!

         I am an **Early Career Researcher** at the [**School of Economics of the University of Edinburgh**](https://www.ed.ac.uk/economics).

-        I am primarily a labor economist working on topics in both **labor** and **development economics**.
+        I am a labor economist working on topics in both **labor** and **development economics**.
 I am particularly interested in issues related to gender inequality, skill acquisition, and education.

         I hold a Ph.D. in Economics from [**Boston University**](https://www.bu.edu/econ/).
 I pronounce my name as [ˈse.saɾ].
     design: